jherreraa/gap-heroes/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This API stores fictional universes information, each universe has several heroes and each hero has his specific information such as hero name, real name, etc.

+It is build with the following tools

-* Ruby version
+* Ruby version 2.6.2

-* System dependencies

-* Configuration
+* Rails Version 5.2.2.1

-* Database creation
+* Database SQLite3

+Start Date:  Tuesday April 26th 2019 5:00 pm (GMT -5)
+End Date: Friday April 29th 2019 5:00 pm (GMT -5)

+The following features are incomplete

-* Database initialization
+* Universe deletion

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Universe edition

-* ...
+* Unit Test
+* show relevant http headers only
+* some operation exceptions uncaught